How to Name a Thai Restaurant:

 Check it with friends, family, and likely customers.
 Make sure it's easy to remember and gives a sense of what makes your Thai restaurant special.

-Where can I find ideas for my Thai restaurant's name?
+Where can I find some Thai restaurant name ideas?

 Think about your ingredients, Thai culture and customs, location, and what makes your restaurant special.
 Try running the vocabulary you come up with through a business name generator like NameSnack.